ropensci-archive/PackageDevelopment/pkgs.md

 **Creating Graphical Interfaces**

 -   For simple interactive interfaces, `readline()` can be used to create a simple prompt, while `utils::menu()`, `utils::select.list()` can provide graphical and console-based selection of items from a list, and `utils::txtProgressBar()` provides a simple text progress bar.
--   `tcltk` is an R base package that provides a large set of tools for creating interfaces uses tcl/tk (most functions are thin wrappers around corresponding tcl and tk functions), though the documentation is sparse. <pkg>tcltk2</pkg> provides additional widgets and functionality. <pkg>qtbase</pkg> provides bindings for Qt. <ohat>RGtk</ohat> (not on CRAN) provides bindings for Gtk and gnome. <pkg>gWidgets2</pkg> offers a language-independent API for building graphical user interfaces in Gtk, Qt, or tcl/tk.
+-   `tcltk` is an R base package that provides a large set of tools for creating interfaces uses Tcl/tk (most functions are thin wrappers around corresponding Tcl and tk functions), though the documentation is sparse. <pkg>tcltk2</pkg> provides additional widgets and functionality. <pkg>qtbase</pkg> provides bindings for Qt. <ohat>RGtk</ohat> (not on CRAN) provides bindings for Gtk and gnome. <pkg>gWidgets2</pkg> offers a language-independent API for building graphical user interfaces in Gtk, Qt, or Tcl/tk.
+-   <pkg>fgui</pkg> can create a Tcl/tk interface for any arbitrary function.
 -   <pkg>shiny</pkg> provides a browser-based infrastructure for creating dashboards and interfaces for R functionality. <pkg>htmlwidgets</pkg> is a shiny enhancement that provides a framework for creating HTML widgets.
 -   <pkg>progress</pkg> ([Github](https://github.com/gaborcsardi/progress)) offers progress bars for the terminal, including a C++ API.